-Arcana 20, shows an angel surrounded by clouds, to blow the trumpet of the last judgment.
-Underneath, the tombs open up and naked men, women, and children rising from them, with their arms wide open, looking up into the sky with adoration.
+Arcana 20, shows an angel surrounded by clouds, blowing the trumpet of the last judgment.
+Underneath, the tombs open up and naked men, women, and children rise from them, with their arms wide open, looking up into the sky with adoration.

 The square banner of the trumpet, with the red cross on it, is another reference to the fourth dimension.
 In the background, there are snow-covered mountains, such as the mountains in the cards of the Fool and the Hermit, and they represent accomplishment and success.

 This card registers the accomplishment of the great work of transformation.
 We are one step behind the ultimate state of personal consciousness, which is represented by the last Tarot card.

 The difference between this card and the last is that here there is still separation, which disappears into the perfect unity of the last card.
 (Also read: The Best Tarot Books For All The Occult Students)